-- 3. (1) A person commits an offence if each of the following conditions is satisfied. - (2) The first condition is that he - - (a) knows or suspects, or - (b) has reasonable grounds for knowing or suspecting, - that another person is engaged in money laundering. - (3) The second condition is that the information or other matter - - (a) on which his knowledge or suspicion is based, or - (b) which gives reasonable grounds for such knowledge or suspicion, - came to him in the course of the business of a non financial services business. - (4) The third condition is that he does not make the required disclosure as soon as is practicable after the information or other matter comes to him.
+- 3. (1) A person commits an offence if each of the following conditions is satisfied. - (2) The first condition is that he - - (a) knows or suspects, or - (b) has reasonable grounds for knowing or suspecting, that another person is engaged in money laundering.

+(3) The second condition is that the information or other matter - came to him in the course of the business of a non financial services business.